Hurricane Laura causes widespread damage in Miss-Lou - Mississippi's Best Community Newspaper

 Armstrong said a toppled AutoZone sign and a fallen tree on top of a church along Devereux Drive are some of the worst damages he’s seen from the storm.

-“The sign at AutoZone is a testament to the amount of wind that came through.
-It was strong enough to break it off of its posts,” Armstrong said.
+“The sign at AutoZone is a testament to the amount of wind that came through,” Armstrong said.

-Patten said both law enforcement and civilians have helped road crews clear away any debris blocking roads in the county.
+Patten said both law enforcement and civilians have helped road crews clear away any debris blocking roads.

 “No one should attempt to move any trees themselves in case there are power lines nearby,” Patten said.
 “We made sure there were no power lines down in the area before we accepted any help.
-We appreciate all of the news teams for their reports and the first responders and citizens ho helped get the roadways cleared up.
+We appreciate all of the news teams for their reports and the first responders and citizens who helped get the roadways cleared up.
 There wasn’t a road that we’ve driven on today that didn’t have a tree down.”

-Hardy said any storm damages can be reported via the Adams County website at adamscountyms.net so they can be considered for storm relief funds.
+Adams County Emergency Management Liaison Officer Neifa Hardy said any storm damages can be reported via the Adams County website at adamscountyms.net to be considered for storm relief funds.

 City and county official offices close Thursday morning for severe weather